pomme-health/pomme-health-website/collaborative.md

 	Relevant information is hidden in the medical file.
 Providers work in silos.

 	Allowing all providers and the patient to speak the same language allows for true collaboration.

 	Working together allows for better informed decision making.
-	Relevant information is hidden in the medical file.
-Providers work in silos.

-	Allowing all providers and the patient to speak the same language allows for true collaboration.

-	Working together allows for better informed decision making.

-Allowing all providers and the patient to speak the same language allows for true collaboration.
-Working together allows for better informed decision making.

-Together, we are greater as a whole.